-Julie had sent an email prior to the meeting regarding P & K Flood team who advised her that although overgrown in the woodland, nothing to be concerned about at the moment.
+Julie had sent an email prior to the meeting regarding the ditch.
+P & K Flood team advised her that although there is a lot of growth in the ditch there is nothing to be concerned about at the moment.
 We just need to keep monitoring the silt levels after winter or major rainfall, as it will need dredging at some point in the future.

 Janine thanked all those who had helped with the Farmers Market.
 Brouwein said that we are a great team and asked if we would like to do any more.
 It was agreed that two per year were sufficient!